kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	*	Does the concrete's strength improve when adding a particular binder or not?

-	*	Does the plastic's stretchability improve when extruded at lower or higher temperatures?
+	*	Does the plastic's stretchability improve when extruded at various temperatures (a low or high temperature)?

-So we can perform several runs (experiments) at level A, and then some runs at level B. In both cases we strive to hold all other disturbance variables constant so we pick up only the A to B effect.
+So we can perform several runs (experiments) at level A, and some runs at level B. These runs are randomized (do not perform all the A runs, then the B runs).
+We strive to hold all other disturbance variables constant so we pick up only the A to B effect.
 Disturbances are any variables that might affect :math:`y`, but for whatever reason, we don't wish to quantify.
-If we cannot control the disturbance, then at least we can using :ref:`blocking <DOE_blocking_section>` and pairing.
+If we cannot control the disturbance, then at least we can using :ref:`blocking <DOE_blocking_section>` and  :ref:`pairing <univariate_paired_tests>` (pairing is the name used when there is one factor in our experiment; blocking is the term used when we have more than one factor).

 Recap of group-to-group differences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~